 Lack of Italian drivers in Formula 1

-2013 Formula 1 season is just around the corner, and it seems there won?t be any Italian drivers on the grid for the second consecutive season.
+2013 Formula 1 season is just around the corner, and it seems there won’t be any Italian drivers on the grid for the second consecutive season.
 The lack of Italian drivers is quite surprising as there has always been the constant presence of Italian Teams in the sport.
 Today, there are Ferrari, and partly Italian Scuderia Toro Rosso.
-Is it the lack of support from the Italian Teams or Is it really the lack of talent from this co [...]
+Is it the lack of support from the Italian Teams or I

 The 2013 Formula 1 season is just around the corner, and it seems there won’t be any Italian drivers on the grid for the second consecutive season.
 The lack of Italian drivers is quite surprising, as there has always been a constant presence of Italian teams in the sport.
 Today, there is Ferrari, and partly Italian, Scuderia Toro Rosso.
 Is it the lack of support from the Italian teams or is it really the lack of talent from this country?
 Should teams do a favor for drivers from their countries and give young drivers a chance?